UIC Career Services

 Students/Job Seekers: Unless otherwise noted, only UIC students and UIC alumni are allowed in the fair.
-Check out Advice for student success at the college job fair before attending.
+Review Advice for Career Fair Success before attending.

 Employers: Welcome to the 2015-16 Recruiting Season!
 We look forward to your partnership this year.
 Below is a list of recruiting fairs (some for all students, and some population-specific).